heytechv/esp32-assembly-documentation/README.md

     entry a1, 32

     call4 callee        // for now the only option i found
-                        // call4 so a4 = a0 for callee
                         // return address in a4
     retw
 ```